outofcoffee/imposter/docs/configuration.md

 ## Basics

-Imposter configuration files are in JSON format.
-They must be named with a `-config.json` suffix.
-For example: `mydata-config.json`.
+Imposter configuration files are in YAML or JSON format.
+They must be named with a `-config.yaml` or `-config.json` suffix.
+For example: `mymock-config.yaml`.

 Here is an example configuration file:

+    # simple-example-config.yaml
+    ---
+    plugin: com.gatehill.imposter.plugin.rest.RestPluginImpl
+    path: "/example"
+    response:
+      staticFile: example-data.json

+Or, in JSON format:

     {
       "plugin": "com.gatehill.imposter.plugin.rest.RestPluginImpl",